 What can I do to stay healthy?

-Eat nutritious food, stay hydrated with water, exercise, sleep.
+Eat nutritious food, stay hydrated with water, stay active, get adequate sleep.

 Stop smoking/vaping now.
 Get help at No Butts.